Incoming class of 2029

 Q: What about productions?

 A: Each year our drama department produces 1-2 Fall plays, as well as the Spring musical (in addition to other performance opportunities).
 Students in Drama I/IAdvanced may work on stage crew for the Fall productions, and they are eligible to audition or interview for stage crew for the Spring Musical.
+However, productions are extra-curricular and not required from any Drama student.

 Q: What else is there?